Can I Be Compensated for Travel Time?

 The truth is the Fair Labor Standards Act (FLSA) and the Ohio Minimum Fair Wage Standards Act require compensation for employees such as overtime pay for employees who work over 40 hours within one workweek.
 Of the time worked that must be compensated, some travel time is required to be paid.

-If you feel a law has been broken in connection with your compensation, talk to a Columbus wage lawyer.
+If you feel a law has been broken in connection with your compensation, talk to our Columbus wage lawyers.
 They can help you to determine if a law was violated.
 And if it was, they can secure the compensation you deserve.

 Travel from Home to Work